khaledHamidi/portfolio/content/Achievements/kbu-rector-tesekkur-belgesi/index.md

 ---
-title: ASP.NET Hackathon Winner Honored by University Rector for TÜBİTAK 2209 A Project
+title: Honored by University Rector for TÜBİTAK 2209 A Project
 summary: received recognition and a certificate of appreciation from the University Rector, Prof. Dr. Fatih KIRIŞIK, for my project accepted under the TÜBİTAK 2209A program.

 date: 2023-05-30T12:00:00+03:00